deepaktalwardt/interview-prep-cpp/README.md

 #### AlgoExpert
 172. :red_circle: :star: [palindrome-partitioning-min-cuts.cpp](AlgoExpert/palindrome-partitioning-min-cuts.cpp) _Hint: (1): For all substrings check if it is a palindrome.
 Then iterate over the string to develop dp logic._

+#### LeetCode
+173. :large_blue_circle: :star: [46-permutations.cpp](LeetCode/46-permutations.cpp) _Hint: For each element in the array, swap it to the front and permute the rest.
+Then prepend it back._
+174. :red_circle: [132-palindrome-partitioning.cpp](LeetCode/132-palindrome-partitioning.cpp) _Hint: For all substrings check if it is a palindrome.
+Then iterate over the string to develop dp logic._